FBruzzesi/anyschema/docs/user-guide/advanced.md

 ## Custom Parser Steps

 Creating custom parser steps allows you to add support for new type systems or handle special types in your own way.
-Parser steps should inherit from the [ParserStep](../api-reference/parsers.md#anyschema.parsers.ParserStep) base class and implement the `parse` method with the following signature:
+Parser steps should inherit from the [ParserStep][api-parser-step] base class and implement the `parse` method with the following signature:

 ```python